mrKallah/Red-Alert-2-arrow-to-wasd/README.md

 Change the directory for that line to the appropriate one.

+## Using CnCNet
-If using other mods such as the cncnetclient the lines
+If using the cncnetclient you must change the lines
 ```
 start "" %dir%\Ra2.exe
 REM start "" %dir%\CnCNetYRLauncher.exe
 ```
-must be changed to
+to
 ```
 REM start "" %dir%\Ra2.exe
 start "" %dir%\CnCNetYRLauncher.exe
 ```

+## Other mods that use launchers
 If the launcher is not supported, it can be added by adding a new variable under the REM Variables section with
 ```
 set newlauncher=newlauncer.exe